anasanchotene/jsonplaceholder_api/README.md

 # JSONPlaceholder API Test

-This project is an automated test suite for the the JSONPlaceholder API programmed in *Java* and using **Maven** as project software management. **Frameworkium** is used to manage dependencies and
+This project is an automated test suite for the the JSONPlaceholder API programmed in *Java* and using **Maven** as project software management. **Frameworkium** is used to manage dependencies and define structure.
 ## Index

 1. #### [Used Tools](#used-tools-1)